KiraraLab/SnowbankCP/README.md

 A lightweight, fast data collector and web control panel for embedded Linux devices.

-Delighted by Prometheus and Telegraf, Designed flexiable IoT data collection and transfer.
+Designed for collecting embedded TS data flexibly.
+Inspired by Prometheus and Telegraf.

 ## Features